jaechung77/world-covid-status/README.md

 In `cli.rb`, it handles exception by user's input.

 ## Areas to be improved
-Even the Worldometer site does not show vaccination data and death status, it will be more useful if the app shows data that previously mentioned.
+1. Even the Worldometer site does not show vaccination data and death status, it will be more useful if the app shows data that previously mentioned.
 Gathering the data will be the main hurdles.
+2. Selecting Versions(AR or Raw SQL) should have been adopted by Command line option.

 ## Other Useful Information
 ### Change font color in bash CLI